 Patacones are a very common side dish that accompany traditional Colombia meals in many restaurants.
 I personally prefer patacones to the bland arepas that are also commonly used as an accompaniment.
 It is common to also order patacones with hogao (a sauce) and guacamole,

-The Bottom Line: Traditional Colombian Dishes
+The Bottom Line: Traditional Colombian Food Dishes (not Columbian Food)

-The 15 traditional Colombian dishes in this article are some of the more popular dishes that you are likely to encounter.
-Colombia has many more traditional foods to experience.
+The 15 traditional Colombian foods in this article are some of the more popular dishes that you are likely to encounter.
+Colombia has many more traditional Colombian foods to experience.
 In addition, Colombia is blessed with many exotic tropical fruits.
 And many of these fruits are used to make natural juices to drink with your traditional Colombian dishes.

 I have seen some foreigners call Colombian food bland and I agree with that description in regards to the bland arepas commonly used as an accompaniment for Colombian meals.
 But there are many other ways to make arepas, some of which I like.
 The bottom line is that Colombia has a diverse cuisine with many dishes that are tasty to many foreigners, which are worth trying.

 How many of the above traditional Colombian dishes have you tried?
-And do you see any popular Colombian dishes we missed?
+And do you see any popular Colombian food dishes we missed?
 Please let us know in the comments below.